Gun violence: United States

 Compared to 22 other high-income nations, the U.S. gun-related murder rate is 25 times higher.
 Although it has half the population of the other 22 nations combined, the U.S. had 82 percent of all gun deaths, 90 percent of all women killed with guns, 91 percent of children under 14 and 92 percent of young people between ages 15 and 24 killed with guns.
 In 2010, gun violence cost U.S. taxpayers approximately $516 million in direct hospital costs.

 Gun violence is most common in poor urban areas and frequently associated with gang violence, often involving male juveniles or young adult males.
 Although mass shootings have been covered extensively in the media, mass shootings in the US account for a small fraction of gun-related deaths and the frequency of these events steadily declined between 1994 and 2007, rising between 2007 and 2013.

 Legislation at the federal, state, and local levels has attempted to address gun violence through a variety of methods, including restricting firearms purchases by youths and other "at-risk" populations, setting waiting periods for firearm purchases, establishing gun buyback programs, law enforcement and policing strategies, stiff sentencing of gun law violators, education programs for parents and children, and community-outreach programs.
 Despite widespread concern about the impacts of gun violence on public health, Congress has prohibited the Centers for Disease Control (CDC) from conducting research that advocates in favor of gun control.
 The CDC has interpreted this ban to extend to all research on gun violence prevention, and so has not funded any research on this subject since 1996.
-However the 'Dickey' amendment only restricts the CDC advocating for gun control with government funds.
-It does not restrict research into gun violence and the causal links between the gun and the violence, however funding has not yet been yet been granted for that purpose, i.e. epidemiology, the CDC requires congressional approval to proceed.
+However the 'Dickey' amendment only restricts the CDC from advocating for gun control with government funds.
+It does not restrict research into gun violence and the causal links between the gun and the violence; however funding has not yet been granted for that purpose, i.e. epidemiology.
+The CDC requires congressional approval to proceed.

-Until the year of 2020, firearms have become the most leading cause of death of children in the U.S. From statistics, there are 4368 children and adolescents up to age 19 have died from gun violence in the year of 2020.
+As of 2020, firearms have become the leading cause of death among children in the U.S. According to statistics, 4368 children and adolescents up to age 19 died from gun violence in the year of 2020.
 On the everyday average, 12 children die from gun violence, and 100 people killed by guns in the United States.
 Two-thirds of the death from gun violence is homicide.
 Moreover, there are more Black children that have been killed in mass shooting than white children, which is four times more.